 Anus: The opening of the digestive tract through which bowel movements leave the body.

 Hormones: Substances made in the body by cells or organs that control the function of cells or organs.
-An example is estrogen, which controls the function of female reproductive organs.

-Masturbation: Self-stimulation of the genitals, usually resulting in orgasm.
+Masturbation: Self-stimulation of the genitals.

-Penis: An external male sex organ.
+Penis: The male sex organ.